State-specific Information for Online Programs

 This course explores the roles of essential biological molecules focusing on protein chemistry, while covering lipids and carbohydrates.
 It provides a systematic and methodical application of general and organic chemistry principles.
 Students examine the structure of proteins, their function, their binding to other molecules, and the methodologies for the purification and characterization of proteins.
 Enzymes and their kinetics and mechanisms are covered in detail.
 Metabolic pathways are examined from thermodynamic and regulatory perspectives.
 This course provides the linkage between the inanimate world chemistry and the living world of biology.

 410.602 - Molecular Biology

 This course provides a comprehensive overview of the key concepts in molecular biology.
-Topics to be covered include nucleic acid structure and function, DNA replication, transcription, translation, chromosome structure and remodeling and regulation of gene expression in prokaryotes and eukaryotes.
-Extended topics to be covered include methods in recombinant DNA technology, microarrays, and microRNA.
-Prerequisite: 410.601 Biochemistry
+Topics to be covered include nucleic acid structure and function, DNA replication, transcription, translation, chromosome structure, and remodeling and regulation of gene expression in prokaryotes and eukaryotes.
+Extended topics to be covered include method in recombinant DNA technology, microarrays, and microRNA.

 410.603 - Advanced Cell Biology I